haiku/website/content/about/archival.md

 # Source Code Archival

 Haiku's source code represents hundreds of thousands of hours of work by individuals across the globe.
-To protect their investment, Haiku reguraly ensures multiple copies of these critical source code repositories exist in multiple locations at all times.
+To protect their investment, Haiku regularly ensures multiple copies of these critical source code repositories exist in multiple locations at all times.

 ## Hot Repositories